battistg/Systematic_Stock_Clustering-BDM_Group_Project/README.md

 # Data Source

 The project uses historical stock prices from the **S&P 500 index**, obtained through the R package `tidyquant`.
-This dataset includes 500 of the largest companies traded on U.S. stock exchanges.

 ---